youssefmahmoudp98-create/Bandit-writeups/level-04.md

 Real world version: the same filesystem concepts appear when investigating configuration files, application directories, logs, credentials, and other files that may not appear in a standard directory listing.

-Cloud version: not yet explored.
+Cloud version: not yet explored..